 The drive provides prefetch (read look-ahead) and multi-segmented cache control algorithms that in many cases can enhance system performance.
-"Cache" as used herein refers to the drive buffer storage space when it is used in cache operations.
-To select prefetch and cache features the host sends the Mode Select command with the proper values in the applicable bytes in Mode Page 08h (see SCSI Interface Product Manual, part number 75789509).
-Prefetch and cache operation are independent features from the standpoint that each is enabled and disabled independently via the Mode Select command.
-However, in actual operation the prefetch feature overlaps cache operation somewhat as is noted in Section 4.5.1 and 4.5.2.
+"The term "cache" refers to the drive buffer storage space when it is used in cache operations.
+To select prefetch and cache features, the host sends the Mode Select command with the proper values in the applicable bytes in Mode Page 08h (see SCSI Interface Product Manual).
+Prefetch and cache operations are independent features from the standpoint that each is enabled and disabled independently using the Mode Select command.
+However, in actual operation, the prefetch feature overlaps cache operation somewhat as is noted in Section 4.5.1 and 4.5.2.

-All default cache and prefetch Mode parameter values (Mode Page 08h) for standard OEM versions of this drive family are given in Tables 8.
+All default cache and prefetch Mode parameter values (Mode Page 08h) for standard OEM versions of this drive family are provided in Table 7.